 Holiday Honey Cutouts

-A very traditional cookie goes a bit more natural with the use of honey instead of all the sugar.
+Holiday Honey Cutouts are a very traditional cookie that goes a bit more natural with the use of honey instead of all the sugar.
 Reduced fat margarine and egg substitute cut fat.

 1/3 cup powdered sugar